laurashen/data-science-sequencing.github.io/lectures/lecture16.md

 ## <a id='hardEM'></a>Analysis of Hard EM

 Last time, we talked the EM algorithm and its particular application to the problem of RNA-seq quantification.
-We discussed two versions of EM: hard EM and soft EM.
+We discussed two versions of EM: the hard EM and the soft EM.
 In the context of quantification, if a read is multiply mapped to several different transcripts, then we split the read so that each transcript gets a fraction of a count.
 We showed that the iterative EM algorithm always converges to the maximum likelihood solution.
 EM always converges to a local optimum because every iteration always increases the likelihood function.
 In particular, the likelihood function for the RNA-seq quantification problem is concave, and therefore EM will converge to the global optimum.

 For **hard EM**, the count of the read is mapped to only transcript $$i$$ where

 $$ i^* = \text{argmax}_{i} \rho_i $$

-Is the hard EM guaranteed to converge to the maximum likelihood solution?
 Consider the example from last lecture.
 We have $$t_1$$ consisting of exons A and B and $$t_2$$ consisting of exons B and C. The ground truth is $$\rho_1 = 1.0$$ and $$\rho_2 = 0.0$$.
 We have 20 reads that come from $$t_1$$, 10 that maps to exon A and 10 that maps to exon B. We will need to break ties randomly; i.e. each read that maps to exon B is assigned to $$t_1$$ and $$t_2$$ with equal probability.
 Notice that in this case if we break ties randomly, at some point more reads will be assigned to $$t_1$$.

 Now let's consider the case where we have $$\rho_1 = 0.9$$ and $$\rho_2 = 0.1$$.
 We obtain the read mapping shown in the figure below (the figure enforces our assumption that the transcripts, and in this case exons, are equal).